 Cloudera Data Science Workbench Domain

-DNS domain configured to point to the master node.
+DNS domain configured to point to the master host.

 If the previously configured DNS subdomain entries are cdsw.<your_domain>.com and *.cdsw.<your_domain>.com, then this parameter should be set to cdsw.<your_domain>.com.

-Users' browsers will then be able to contact the Cloudera Data Science Workbench web application at http://cdsw.<your_domain>.com.
+Users' browsers contact the Cloudera Data Science Workbench web application at http://cdsw.<your_domain>.com.

 Master Node IPv4 Address

-IPv4 address for the master node that is reachable from the worker nodes.
-By default, this field is left blank and Cloudera Manager uses the IPv4 address of the Master node.
+IPv4 address for the master host that is reachable from the worker host.
+By default, this field is left blank and Cloudera Manager uses the IPv4 address of the Master host.

 nfs-utils libseccomp lvm2 bridge-utils libtool-ltdl iptables rsync policycoreutils-python selinux-policy-base selinux-policy-targeted ntp ebtables bind-utils nmap-ncat openssl e2fsprogs redhat-lsb-core socat